-To date, there are 13 records of B. chinensis in the EU, 12 situated in the Netherlands, and one recently recorded established population in Belgium (Figure 2.4; Soes et al., 2011; Collas et al., 2017; Van den Neucker et al., 2017).
+To date, there are 18 records of B. chinensis in the EU, 17 situated in the Netherlands, and one recently recorded established population in Belgium (Figure 2.5; Soes et al., 2011; Collas et al., 2017; Van den Neucker et al., 2017).

 The first record was made on the 11th of March, 2007 at the Eijsder Beemden (Instituut voor Natuureducatie en Duurzaamheid, 2016) and this population was still present in 2017 (F. Collas, personal observation).
-Of the twelve Dutch locations, two sites harbour large persistent populations: lakes in floodplain Eijsder Beemden along the river Meuse and a small river near Giessen-Oudekerk (Soes et al., 2016; Collas et al., 2017).
-Other locations concern ditches near Amsterdam, s-Gravenzande, Vinkeveen, Neder-Hardinxveld and Boven-Hardinxveld, streams near Maasbree, Zutphen, Wessem and Vorden, and a lake near Leidschendam (Figure 2.4).
+Of the 17 Dutch locations, three sites harbour large persistent populations: lakes in floodplain Eijsder Beemden along the river Meuse, a small river near Giessen-Oudekerk and the stream Veengoot near Zutphen (Soes et al., 2016; Collas et al., 2017).
+Other locations are ditches near Amsterdam, Almere, Boukoul, s-Gravenzande, Vinkeveen, Neder-Hardinxveld and Boven-Hardinxveld, streams near Maasbree and Nij Beets and a lake near Leidschendam (Figure 2.5; Table 2.4).

-The most recent record made in Belgium is in the small lowland river Laak.
+The only record made in Belgium is in the small lowland river Laak.
 Here, 20 juvenile and adult snails were found which may not reflect the actual population size as the murkiness of the water prevented a thorough visual survey (Van den Neucker et al., 2017).
-There are early indications that B. chinensis may reach higher species densities in its European introduced range compared to its North American introduced range (F. Collas, personal observation).